Regular Expressions

 Regexp golf

 Code golf is a term used for the game of trying to express a particular program in as few characters as possible.
-Similarly, regexp golf is the practice of writing as tiny a regular expression as possible to match a given pattern, and only that pattern.
+Similarly, regexp golf is the practice of writing as tiny a regular expression as possible to match a given pattern and only that pattern.

 For each of the following items, write a regular expression to test whether the given pattern occurs in a string.
 The regular expression should match only strings containing the pattern.
 When your expression works, see whether you can make it any smaller.